Our Top Picks

 4. Here are work pant materials most commonly used by companies

-Cotton and Cotton Blends Cotton is the most common fabric for work pants due in part to durability and versatility.
+Cotton and Cotton Blends Cotton is the most common fabric for work pants due to durability and versatility.
 There are several types/blends, but two of them stand out as the most common.

 - Cotton duck: The most common and the most durable, duck utility pants have nothing to do with actual ducks.
 It is simply a durable woven canvas, spun similarly to “duck” or duct tape (source).
 They most often come in tan, khaki, or brown and have a smooth surface not prone to snagging or tearing.
 They’re also generally great at blocking the wind, won’t melt when exposed to high heat (important if you’ll be welding), and although initially stiff, they soften with wear and washing.
 They can be washed normally too, making care easy.